Overview

 9. Kanto Lampo

-Kanto Lampo is one of the most famous Bali waterfalls of Ubud and maybe even in the whole island.
+Kanto Lampo is one of the most famous waterfalls of Ubud and maybe even in Bali.
 It is a huge waterfall that looks like a big wall or curtain of water.
 You can swim in the natural pools below.
 Or you can climb on the rocks and take a shower in the natural spray of the waterfall.
 Be careful, as it might be very slippery!
 Because it is such a popular spot, we recommend you to visit very early in the morning to avoid the crowds.

 Win-Win for everyone